Skip to main content

 • Issues & Prospects

-The country will have to rebuild the infrastructure destroyed by the war (estimated at over US$105bn as of May 2022) and accelerate its projects of higher integration with EU countries.
-Most of the projects described in this section are likely to be delayed due to the ongoing war.
+The country will have to rebuild the infrastructure destroyed by the war and is accelerating its projects of higher integration with EU countries.
+The cost of reconstruction and recovery is expected to stretch over 10 years and combines the need for both public and private funds.

 • GRAPH 1: CO2-Energy emissions (MtCO2)